ktonon/cog/README.markdown

 require 'cons/version'
 require 'cog'

-# Inject this tools templates onto the cog template lookup path
-# Do not remove this line
-Cog::Config.instance.tool_templates_path = File.expand_path(File.join(__FILE__, '..', '..', 'cog', 'templates'))

-# Set the template which is used to create generators for this tool
-# Do not remove this line
-Cog::Config.instance.tool_generator_template = 'cons/generator.rb'

 # Custom cog tool cons
 module Cons

   # Root of the DSL
   # Feel free to rename this to something more appropriate
   def self.widget(generator_name, &block)